Core Concepts

 Tracker request lifecycle on a single page

-Each pageview is attributed to a session and a visitor (see below), and the path is normalized for dashboards — query strings and fragments are stripped.
+Each pageview is attributed to a session and a visitor (see below), and fragments are not sent.
+Query strings remain part of the recorded URL and path, so avoid putting sensitive values in URLs.

 Sessions